russmckendrick/records/content/albums/audioweb-19184125/index.md

 styles: ["Dub", "Alternative Rock"]
 ---

 Audioweb is the eponymously titled debut album from the Manchester-based band.
-The album was released in the UK in October 1996, along with a 2CD limited edition version containing a bonus disc of 6 live tracks.The album was produced by Kevin Bacon and Jonathan Quarmby with additional production and programming by Audioweb.
+The album was released in the UK in October 1996, along with a 2CD limited edition version containing a bonus disc of 6 live tracks.
+The album was produced by Kevin Bacon and Jonathan Quarmby with additional production and programming by Audioweb.